gotchoices/MyCHIPs/doc/learn-message.md

 database procedure being called.

 ### Status and States
+MyCHIPs is structured as a [model-view-controller](https://en.wikipedia.org/wiki/Model-view-controller) pattern.
-The database is the authoritative repository of the system state.
+The database is the authoritative repository of the system state (the model).
 Processes in the control layer (user and agent processes) and or in the mobile app or other view applications should consider their data transitory and should rely on the model as much as necessary.